mehulagg/gitlab/doc/administration/maintenance_mode/behaviour.md

 ## Git actions

-All read-only git operations will continue to work in maintenance mode, e.g. `git clone` and `git pull`, but all write operations will fail, both through the CLI and Web IDE.
+All read-only Git operations will continue to work in maintenance mode, e.g. `git clone` and `git pull`, but all write operations will fail, both through the CLI and Web IDE.

-Geo secondaries are read-only instances that allow git pushes because they are proxied to the primary instance.
-However in mainteance mode, git pushes to both primary and secondaries will fail.
+Geo secondaries are read-only instances that allow Git pushes because they are proxied to the primary instance.
+However in mainteance mode, Git pushes to both primary and secondaries will fail.

-## Merge Requests/Issues, etc.
+## Merge Requests/Issues, etc

 All write actions except those mentioned above will fail.
 So, in maintenace mode, a user cannot update merge requests, issues, etc.